w3f/polkadot-wiki/docs/learn/how-to/restore-account-signer.md

 ### Restore from your 12-word mnemonic phrase

 1\.
 Open the [Polkadot Developer Signer](signer-where-to-download.md) and click on the "plus (+)" sign on the top right.
-Then select "Import account from pre-existing seed".
+Then select "Import account from pre-existing seed."

 ![](../../assets/how-to/65001747786.png)